-- the geotechnical study for retaining walls with a retained height of over 10 feet or immediately adjacent to a stream or ponded water. - Structural calculations, sealed by a licensed professional engineer in the State of Texas, for the proposed retaining wall that utilize the parameters provided in the geotechnical report indicating that the retaining wall is stable in sliding, overturning, and internal failure modes. - 3.
-Retaining wall plans, sealed by a licensed professional engineer in the State of Texas, with dimensions and reinforcing in accordance with the structural calculations.
+- A site specific geotechnical report, sealed and signed by a licensed geotechnical engineer licensed in the State of Texas.
+The geotechnical report shall include soil parameters to be used in the design of the retaining wall for sliding and overturning stability.
+Additionally, global stability analysis shall be included in the geotechnical study for retaining walls with a retained height of over 10 feet or immediately adjacent to a stream or ponded water. - Structural calculations, sealed by a licensed professional engineer in the State of Texas, for the proposes retaining wall that utilize the parameters provided in the geotechnical report indicating that the retaining wall is stable in sliding, overturning, and internal failure modes. - Retaining wall plans, sealed by a licensed professional engineer in the State of Texas, with dimensions and reinforcing in accordance with the structural calculations.

 Tiered retaining wall systems shall be spaced with clear dimension between the farthest structural element of the lower wall (including back of footing, reinforced zone, etc.) and the leading structural element of the upper wall (including wall toe, leveling pad, etc.).
-The clear dimension shall be a minimum distance equal to the clear height of the lower wall.
+The clear dimension shall be a minimum distance equal to the clear height df the lower wall.

 Avoid placing retaining walls at the top of slopes of greater than 10 (horizontal) to 1 (vertical).
-If a retaining wall must be placed at the top of a slope greater than 10 to 1, the wall shall bear below the bottom of the slope and the soil in front of the wall shall be neglected in the calculations for the wall.
+If a retaining wa must be placed at the top of a slope greater than 10 to 1, the wall shall bear below the bottom of the slope and the soil in front of the wall shall be neglected in the calculations for the wall.

+Subsection 9.02.
 Subsection 10.02.
 Prohibited Material